linkeddatacenter/kees/v1/implementation.md

 Implementing KEES
 =======================================

 This working draft collects a proposal for a concrete KEES implementation.
-This proposal is based on the [KEES definitions and principles](README.md)

 ## The KEES Language profile

-The KEES Language Profile reuses some terms from existing vocabularies:
+The KEES Language Profile reuses some terms from existing, well known vocabularies:

 | Prefix   | URL                                              |
 |----------|--------------------------------------------------|